 - Guy Debord, Spectacle Society, par.
 14

-The problem, however, is not spectacle, but its worthlessness.
-The transparency of the event as spectacle can only lead to nihilism, because everything that appears, will disappear.
-And the more we consume, the more indifferent we become, because the more we see, the more we've seen, the less there's left to see.
+The problem, however, is the worthlessness of it all, and the dire lack of quality.
+Sadly, the limpidity of the event as spectacle can only lead to nihilism.
+Not in the least because everything that appears, is doomed to disappear - or else to reappear endlessly, which is even worse; hell is repetition.
+But also because, as opposed to the accumulation of knowledge or wealth, there is little progress to be made by consuming "bread and circuses" (except perhaps to share and thus to seduce).
+The reverse even seems to be true today: the more we consume, the more indifferent we become.
+Which is logical, because the more we see, the more we've seen, the less there's left to see.
 Blasé: no matter which supermarket we enter, we've tasted every dish, we've drunk every potion; we've listened to all genres, we've tried every position...
 We're slowly but certainly getting tired of our own puppet show - but: there is nothing else.
-That might ultimately be the worst fate: saturation, disaffection, fatigue, apathy, indifference.
-Indifference towards the event itself...
-Because when we've seen everything there is to see on this little planet, when we're tired of the earthly and human spectacle, when the magic and the fascination have subsided, when we can see through every seduction trick, when the amusement no longer amuses us... what's left?
+That might ultimately be the worst possible fate: saturation, disaffection, apathy, indifference.
+Indifference towards the event itself, due to the transpicuousness of charm itself.
+Spectacle fatigue...
+Because when we've seen everything there is to see on this little planet, when we're tired of the affectation and the carnival, when we're sick of ExtravaganzaLand, when the magic and the fascination have ebbed, when we can peep through every seduction trick... what's left?
 Endless repetition?
 Boundless boredom?
 A silent deadness?
-A void - the blackout of transparency which awaits us.
+A void: the blackout of transparency which awaits us.

 "Even those that have died a cot death have made a useful and important contribution to the spectacle.
 A small role perhaps, barely noticed by the audience, but no less useful.
 And no less magnificent."